yunhanref/coordinate-finder/README.md

 # How Does It Work?

 Terminal 1: `python dots.py`
 1) `dots.py` file opens a 640x360 pygame window.
-Inside this window three different coloured circle gets drawn in random coordinates every 2 seconds.
+Inside this window three different coloured circles gets drawn in random coordinates every 2 seconds.
 2) As `dots.py` runs, `screenshot()` function inside the file `ss.py` gets called and takes screenshots of the pygame window every 2 seconds and saves it inside /imgs.